broadinstitute/cds-daintree/README.md

 ```
 ##### Required parameters

 * `--config`: A JSON file describing how to train the models.
-See Model config file below for a description of the format of this file.
+See [Model Config File](#model-config-file) below for a description of the format of this file.
 You can specify this parameter multiple times for fitting multiple types of models in a single submission.
 * `--out`: The directory to write the output to.

 ##### Optional Parameters